whosonfirst/whosonfirst-www-api/docs/docs.md

 * **latitude** _required_ &#8212; A valid latitude coordinate.
 For example `37.766633`.
 * **longitude** _required_ &#8212; A valid longitude coordinate.
 For example `-122.417693`.
 * **placetype**  &#8212; A valid Who&#039;s On First placetype to limit the query by.
 For example `neighbourhood`.
 * **extras** &#8212; A comma-separated list of additional fields to include with each result.
 Valid fields are anything that might be found at the top level of WOF properties dictionary.
-You can also fetch all the fields for a given namespace by passing its prefix followed by a colon (for example &quot;mz:&quot;)
+You can also fetch all the fields for a given namespace by passing its prefix followed by a colon (for example `mz:`)
 * **cursor** &#8212; This method uses cursor-based pagination so this argument is the pointer returned by the last API response, in the <code>cursor</code> property.
 Please consult the [pagination documentation](#pagination) for details.
 * **per_page** &#8212; The default is 100 and the maximum is 500.
 * **format** &#8212; The format in which to return the data.
 Supported formats are [json](#formats-json), [csv](#formats-csv), [meta](#formats-meta).
 The default format is [json](#formats-json)</a>.